 West Virginia has assigned the highest priority to continuing the implementation of an electronic data collection and reporting system, specifically crash data.
 Timely and accurate crash data are the most crucial components to the comprehensive traffic records system.
-West Virginia has developed a RFQ for the purchase of an inclusive software program to deploy statewide in an effort to provide electronic submission of crash and citation data directly from the field to the data warehouse.
-Beyond that, the establishment of a Traffic Records Data Warehouse will enhance the analytical capabilities of state planners and safety managers by bringing together the wide range of other safety related data to combine with crash data.
-The state has in place a working Traffic Records Coordinating Committee and will continue to strengthen its status by following the recommendations contained in the Strategic Plan and 1999 Traffic Records Assessment.
-The State will undergo a new Traffic Records Assessment September 10-16 2006.
+West Virginia purchased a software program called Report Beam in order to provide electronic submission of crash and citation data directly from the field to the data warehouse.
+We are currently piloting this program with the Charleston Police Department, Fairmont Police Department, and the West Virginia State Police in four counties.
+On November 1, 2007, the State Police will go statewide with this program.
+Training of law enforcement agencies in the usage of the software and the new crash report has begun.
+We anticipate 75% of all law enforcement agencies to be fully electronic with the crash report and the Racial Profiling data form by the end of FY08.
+During FY08, we will also be implementing the electronic citation and the DUI arrest report.
+The establishment of a Traffic Records Data Warehouse will enhance the analytical capabilities of state planners and safety managers by bringing together the wide range of other safety related data to combine with crash data.
+We also anticipate filling the position of Traffic Records Coordinator.
+The state has in place a working Traffic Records Coordinating Committee and will continue to strengthen its status by following the recommendations contained in the Strategic Plan and 2006 Traffic Records Assessment.